fetlang/fetlang/docs/types.md

 ## Variables in Bondage, or Reference Types
 A variable in bondage (reference type) is bound to particular fraction, and decays to that fraction.
-The major difference is that it can be rebound to a different fraction, including a fraction in a chain
+The major difference is that it can be rebound to a different fraction, namely a fraction in a chain

 This is the only way to iterate a chain using the core fetish